 Dr. José-Alain Sahel is the chair and Distinguished Professor of the Department of Ophthalmology at the University of Pittsburgh School of Medicine, director of the UPMC Eye Center, and the Eye and Ear Foundation Endowed Chair of Ophthalmology.
 Dr. Sahel, who was born in Algeria, studied medicine at University Denis Diderot, Paris VII, and Ophthalmology at University Louis Pasteur Strasbourg University.
 He received his medical degree with a Medal of the Faculty of Paris and obtained his specialty certification in ophthalmology.
 He completed a residency in Ophthalmology at the Louis Pasteur University Hospital in Strasbourg.
-He also was a research fellow at the Massachusetts Eye and Ear Infirmary and a visiting scholar in the Department of Molecular and Cellular Biology at Harvard University.
-Dr. Sahel founded and directed from 2008 to 2020 the Vision Institute in Paris and currently an exceptional class professor at the Sorbonne’s medical school.
+He also was a research fellow at the Massachusetts Eye and Ear Infirmary, a visiting scholar in the Department of Molecular and Cellular Biology at Harvard University and a visiting lecturer at Harvard Medical School.
+Dr. Sahel founded and directed from 2008 to 2020 the Vision Institute in Paris and is currently an exceptional class professor at the Sorbonne’s medical school.

-Dr. Sahel is a co-inventor on more than 40 patents, several of which have led to start-up companies including Fovea Pharmaceuticals which Dr. Sahel founded and later was acquired by Sanofi Aventis.
-He also is a scientific co-founder of GenSight Biologics Inc., Pixium Vision Inc., Tilak Healthcare, Chronolife, Prophesee, Sparing Vision.
-He is a member of 11 editorial boards, including the Journal of Clinical Investigation and Science Translational Medicine.
+Dr. Sahel is the author of over 680 peer-reviewed articles, a co-inventor on more than 40 patents, several of which have led to start-up companies including Fovea Pharmaceuticals which Dr. Sahel founded and was later was acquired by Sanofi.
+He also is a scientific co-founder of GenSight Biologics Inc., Pixium Vision Inc., Tilak Healthcare, Chronolife, Prophesee, Sparing Vision, SharpEye, Vegavect, Newsight.
+He is a member of 11 editorial boards, including Science Translational Medicine.

 He also held the positions of Cumberlege Professor of Biomedical Sciences at the Institute of Ophthalmology, University College London till 2017, and chairman of the Departments of Ophthalmology at the Quinze-Vingts National Eye Hospital and at the Rothschild Ophthalmology Foundation, both in Paris, till 2020.
-At the Paris-based Ophthalmology Clinical Investigation Center, supervised dozens of clinical trials, many of which focused on retinal implants, gene therapy, and other advanced biomedical technologies.
-He also founded and directed from 2006 to 2019 the French National Reference Center for Retinal Dystrophies and chaired from 2007 to 2017 a network of more than 90 European clinical trial centers focused on retinal diseases.
+At the Paris-based Ophthalmology Clinical Investigation Center, he supervised dozens of clinical trials, many of which focused on retinal implants, gene therapy, and other advanced biomedical technologies.
+He also founded and directed from 2006 to 2019 the French National Reference Center for Retinal Dystrophies and chaired from 2007 to 2017 a network of more than 90 European clinical trial centers.

 View a list of Dr. Sahel’s publications here.